Exploring solar wind discontinuity properties in the inner and outer heliosphere

 Previous Studies and Context

 Spacecraft investigations of the space plasma environment have revealed that the solar wind magnetic field follows the Parker model of the heliospheric current sheet only on average.
-Localized transient currents, that can be significantly more intense than the model currents, are carried by various discontinuities observed as strong variations in magnetic field components (Colburn and Sonett 1966; Burlaga 1968; Turner and Siscoe 1971).
-Most often such variations are manifested as magnetic fieild rotations within the plane of two most fluctuating components.
+Localized transient currents, which can be significantly more intense than the model currents, are carried by various discontinuities observed as strong variations in magnetic field components (Colburn and Sonett 1966; Burlaga 1968; Turner and Siscoe 1971).
+Most often, such variations are manifested as magnetic field rotations within the plane of two most fluctuating components.

 Figure 1: Distribution of occurrence rate of solar wind discontinuities (Söding et al. 2001).